 Finally, for local and state government policy makers and legislators, it showed that supporting community-based initiatives that attend to the needs of aging Muslim communities may yield effective results that enhance the lives of elders and their families, as well as community and society.

 Demographic shifts in the U.S. as well as globally have made aging an issue of high interest, yet little is known about the realities of Muslim experiences.
-This brief summarizes the work of ISPU Scholar Kristine Ajrouch.
-It offers key observations and a summary of findings...
+And despite Islam’s strong and clear emphasis on caring for older adults, American Muslim communities have not developed...